-- When a fire occurs on in-holdings (Native and State Selected lands, Native allotments, Native corporation lands, and private lands), within the boundaries of a National Park or Wildlife Refuge, the appropriate park or refuge fire staff will be notified. - For fires occurring in the DNR Protection Area that affect Alaska Native, BLM, FWS or NPS • lands, the AFS Military FMO or the Duty Officer will also be notified. - For fires occurring or threatening Native allotments, the BIA Regional Fire Management • Officer will be notified. - For fires occurring in the AFS Protection Area on lands where the DNR is the Jurisdictional Agency (State, private and municipal lands), the DNR Fire Operations Forester is the Jurisdictional Agency representative to be notified by AFS. - For fires occurring in USFS Protection Area where the DNR is the Jurisdictional Agency (State, private and municipal lands), the Jurisdictional Agency representative to be notified by the USFS are: - For the Chugach National Forest, the DNR Coastal Region FMO. - On the Tongass National Forest for incidents occurring from Cape Fanshaw south, the Southern Southeast Area Forester. - In the Tongass National Forest for incidents occurring from Cape Fanshaw north, 0 including ABC islands, the Northern Southeast Area Forester. - For fires occurring on lands managed by the U.S. Army-Alaska, the Military Fire Chief, the Natural Resource Specialist and the Installation Range Manager at each location will be notified by the AFS Military Zone FMO. - Notes:

-AFS has an agreement with the U.S. Army-Alaska to provide suppression and fuels management services on BLM lands withdrawn for Army use, but does not have agreements with the Air Force or Coast Guard and for lands under military ownership (ex.
-Fort Wainwright cantonment area).

-Fairbanks Area has an agreement with Clear Air Force Base and Air Force is responsible for suppression costs.
+- When a fire occurs on in-holdings (Native and State Selected lands, Native allotments, Native corporation lands, and private lands), within the boundaries of a National Park or Wildlife Refuge, the appropriate park or refuge fire staff will be notified. - For fires occurring in the DNR Protection Area that affect Alaska Native, BLM, FWS or NPS lands, the AFS Military FMO or the Duty Officer will also be notified. - For fires occurring or threatening Native allotments, the BIA Regional Fire Management Officer will be notified. - For fires occurring in the AFS Protection Area on lands where the DNR is the Jurisdictional Agency (State, private and municipal lands), the DNR Fire Operations Forester is the Jurisdictional Agency representative to be notified by AFS. - For fires occurring in USFS Protection Area where the DNR is the Jurisdictional Agency (State, private and municipal lands), the Jurisdictional Agency representative to be notified by the USFS are: - For the Chugach National Forest, the DNR Coastal Region FMO. - On the Tongass National Forest for incidents occurring from Cape Fanshaw south, the Southern Southeast Area Forester. - o In the Tongass National Forest for incidents occurring from Cape Fanshaw north, including ABC islands, the Northern Southeast Area Forester. - For fires occurring on lands managed by the U.S. Army-Alaska, the Military Fire Chief, the Natural Resource Specialist and the Installation Range Manager at each location will be notified by the AFS Military Zone FMO. - O Note: AFS has an agreement with the U.S. Army-Alaska to provide suppression and fuels management services on BLM lands withdrawn for Army use, but does not have agreements with the Air Force or Coast Guard and for lands under military ownership (ex.
+Fort Wainwright cantonment area). - For fires on Clear Air Force Station, Fairbanks Area will notify appropriate USAF staff at Clear. - Fairbanks Area has an agreement with Clear Air Force Base and Air Force is responsible for suppression costs. - Chena Flood Control Project and the Army Corp of Engineers